 My mother and father would spend hours in between making their tomato sauce, coating the eggplant in eggs and breadcrumbs.

 Oh, that is not all.
-The next phase was frying the eggplant and place it in an oven dish layered like a lasagna with sauce, mozzarella, and Parmigiano.
-Yes, very labor intensive, but oh so lusciously delicious!
+The next phase was frying the eggplant and place it in an oven dish layered like lasagna with sauce, mozzarella, and Parmigiano.
+Yes, very labor-intensive, but oh so lusciously delicious!

 Where Simplicity Began!

 Where am I going with this you ask?
 Well, when I met Nicoletta she introduced me to a simpler version of Eggplant Parmigiana that was equally if not tastier than what I had before.
 Don't tell my mom!

 Today I am going to share that simplicity in an inspired dish we call Eggplant Parmigiana Pizza!